Araucaria angustifolia: Distribution and habitat

 It prefers well drained, slightly acidic soil but will tolerate almost any soil type provided drainage is good.
 It requires a subtropical/temperate climate with abundant rainfall, tolerating occasional frosts down to about -5 to -20 C.

+Ecology

 The seeds are very important for the native animals.
 Several mammals and birds eat the pinhão, and it has an important ecological role in Araucaria moist forests (a sub-type of the Brazilian Atlantic Forest).

-In a long term study observing the feeding behaviour throughout the year of the squirrel Guerlinguetus brasiliensis ssp. ingrami in a secondary A. angustifolia forest in the Parque Recreativo Primavera in the vicinity of the city of Curitiba, Paraná, of the ten plant species of which the squirrel ate the seeds or nuts, seeds of A. angustifolia were the most important food item in the fall, with a significant percentage of their diet in the winter consisting of the seeds as well.
+In a long term study observing the feeding behaviour throughout the year of the squirrel Guerlinguetus brasiliensis ingrami in a secondary A. angustifolia forest in the Parque Recreativo Primavera in the vicinity of the city of Curitiba, Paraná, of the ten plant species of which the squirrel ate the seeds or nuts, seeds of A. angustifolia were the most important food item in the fall, with a significant percentage of their diet in the winter consisting of the seeds as well.

 The squirrels cache seeds, but it is unclear how this affects recruitment.